Become a Digital Nomad

 - Financial instability: It can be hard to maintain a stable income as a digital nomad.

 13. How do you make yourself stand out as a digital nomad?

 - Consider yourself a sheep: Unless you take the time to stand out from the rest of the flock, you will blend in with others.
 Here are some ideas for making yourself stand out and obtaining a job that allows you to live a digital nomad lifestyle.

 - Be professional: When you’re applying for jobs, make sure to present yourself as a professional.
 This means having a well-written resume and cover letter, being polite and respectful in all communications, and following through on commitments.

 - Specialize: When possible, specialize in a skill that is in high demand.
-For example, if you’re a web developer, specialize in front-end development or mobile app development.
+For example, if you’re a web developer, specializing in front-end development or mobile app development.

 - Be creative: Use your creativity to stand out from the competition.
 This could mean developing a unique skill set, creating an eye-catching resume, or coming up with interesting ideas for working remotely.

 - Stay connected: Make sure to stay connected with other digital nomads through the right platforms.

 14. How much money do you need to be a digital nomad?